724/irbill/README.md

 ```java
 Bill bill = IrBill.parseBarcode("the-string-data-of-barcode") ;
 ```
+If the barcode contains valid data, the `bill` object contains information such has billId, paymentId, amount and bill type.
+Otherwise the `bill` will be `null`.

 In order to validate and parse `billId` and `paymentId`, also known as شناسه قبض  and  شناسه پرداخت, you can alternatively use the `parseBillData` method :

 ```java
 Bill bill = IrBill.parseBillData("billId","paymentId");
 ```
+If the billId and paymentId are valid, the `bill` object will contain more complementary information such as amount and bill type.
+Otherwise the `bill` will be `null`.

 There are also two public utility methods, `validateBillId` and `validatePaymentId`, which can come handy for further debugging.